szkrd/springald/docs/config.md

   // main window width
   "winWidth": 800,

-  // fluxbox menu file location
+  // fluxbox menu file location, you can disable parsing with an explicit `false` "fluxboxMenuFile": "~/.fluxbox/menu",

-  "fluxboxMenuFile": "~/.fluxbox/menu",
+  // you can explicitly disable the path parsing with `true`, for debugging or if you
+  // have a ton of executables on your path (and they are not particularly useful) "skipPathParsing": false,

   // start with a borderless window?
   "borderlessWindow": false,